i-dipanshu/secure-files/docs/USER_GUIDE.md

-# ZKP File Sharing - User Guide
+# SecureFiles - User Guide

-## 🚀 Welcome to ZKP File Sharing
+## 🚀 Welcome to SecureFiles

-ZKP File Sharing is a secure, passwordless authentication system that uses Zero-Knowledge Proofs for login.
+SecureFiles is a modern, secure file sharing platform that uses Zero-Knowledge Proof (ZKP) authentication for passwordless login.
 Instead of traditional passwords, you use cryptographic keys that prove your identity without revealing any secrets.

 ---